WordPress vs Google Sites: Which is Better for You?

 WordPress is free to use, but users often incur expenses for additional services.
 These may include web hosting, domain registration, and premium themes or plugins.
 Here’s a breakdown:

-- Premium Theme: These paid WordPress themes can be priced from $10 to over $200.
+• Premium Theme: These paid WordPress themes can range in price from $10 to over $200.

 ii) Google Sites

 Google Sites is a completely free website builder that requires no upfront costs.
-You simply need to create a Google account to begin using the system without spending any money on web design,
+You simply need to create a Google account to start using the system without incurring any costs for web design.

 The platform also offers the option to connect a domain name for free, and your completed website will be securely hosted on Google servers.
 All extra features, apps, and elements are provided at no charge.

-However, it’s important to note that Google Sites has limited functionality, making it challenging to create a feature-rich website.
+However, it’s essential to note that Google Sites has limited functionality, which makes it challenging to create a feature-rich website.

 If you find the need to integrate third-party extensions during your website creation, Google Sites allows this on a paid basis.
 Additionally, if you decide to host your completed website on another platform for any reason, this may involve additional financial investment.